parentingteensandtweens.com

 It’s tough and confusing – for both of you.

 Raising tweens and teens is complicated and frustrating and exhausting.
-But we all have a better shot and not just surviving, but even finding moments where we can truly enjoy these moody adolescents, if learn how to build bridges, rather than burn them down.
+You give your kids your very best, yet you’re often left wondering how to deal with an ungrateful teenager.
+But we all have a better shot and not just surviving but even finding moments where we can truly enjoy these moody adolescents if we learn how to build bridges rather than burn them down.

 Using these five tips to handle disrespectful teenage behavior can help keep the peace when your tween or teen is trying their best to turn your home into a battleground.